jameshughes89/cs102/src/site/outline/outline.rst

 Email Contact
 =============

-**Email etiquette** --- Emails should be addressed to Dr./Prof. Hughes.
+**Email etiquette** --- Emails should be addressed to Dr./Prof. Delamer.

 I may need to send email messages to the whole class or to students individually.
 Email will be sent to the StFX email address assigned to students.
 It is the responsibility of the student to read this email on a regular basis.
 You may